by Bea Thackeray

 - Does it fit with your brand concept and suit your target market?

 Initially I thought it was the obvious route and spent far too much time trying to devise one.
 I wasn't clever enough, luckily, as I have since learnt that puns are not the best option.
 The general consensus is that they are funny on first reading but can become a bit tiresome over time.

 A recent trend is the use of imperatives and I decided on this approach instead.
 'Keep This Cracker' tells customers what to do with the product – don't bin it, save it.

 5 Is anyone else using it?

-One of the original choices for our business name was 'Keep It'.
+One of the original choices for my business name was 'Keep It'.
 I was delighted with the idea but it was quickly binned.
 I learnt not to get too attached when I found another company in Europe was already using it.